cjus/hydra-hpp/article.md

 hydra.sendMessage(message);
 ```

 Hydra takes care of locating an instance of a microservice called `gameserver` and sending it the message.
-While the message shown above is a pure JavaScript object it does seem to have fields for routing and identifying messages.
+While the message shown above is a pure JavaScript object it does have fields for routing and identifying messages.
 This message format actually has a name, [UMF](https://github.com/cjus/umf) - a universal messaging format.
 UMF is a simple JavaScript object format that Hydra uses to define routable messages.

 UMF messages are designed to be both routable and queuable.
 But what exactly do we mean by that?

 A routable message is one that contains enough information for a program to determine who sent the message and where that message needs to go.
 We provide that information by supplying `to` and `frm` fields.

 A queuable message is one that can be stored for later processing.
 Useful message fields include the `mid` field which uniquely identifies a message.
-Other useful fields not shown here include: fields which provide timestamps, priority and how long a message should be considered valid.
+Other useful fields not shown here include: fields which provide timestamps, priority, and how long a message should be considered valid.
 Our messages are queuable because they contain enough information to allows us to build and manage message queues.

-The `to` field contains the name of a destination service.
-The `frm` field simply says that this message originated from the player service.
-The `mid` or message ID field provides an identifier for the message and the `bdy` or body field contains a command to start a new game.

 A key benefit for using a documented format, such as UMF, is to enable interoperability between services.
 With a known message format your services don't need to translate between formats and you won't feel the urge to build a message translation gateway.
 In my career, I've seen plenty of those.